 Trust me when I say that a good novel can transport you to another place on Earth.
 With books like ‘The Return’ that will leave you dreaming about southern Spain and ‘The Island’ that will take you to Crete, my list of wanderlust-fueling novels just keeps growing and growing.

-I must admit that I’m not a big fan of travel documentaries, but in case you’re looking for some suggestions:
+You can also check out a few travel documentaries (of which I must admit I’m not a big fan), but in case you’re looking for some suggestions: